starius/ScPrime/doc/api/index.html.md

 raising and lowering attacks.

 **siacoinprecision** | currency
 SiacoinPrecision is the number of base units in a siacoin.
-The Sia network has a very large number of base units.
+The ScPrime network has a very large number of base units.
 We call 10^24 of these a siacoin.

 **siacoinprecision** | currency